 A quality travel tripod capable of supporting a good-sized camera need not weigh much more than a few pounds, and most of those on the market will easily fit in a suitcase together with clothing and personal belongings.
 The most important factors in choosing a travel tripod are size, weight, and stability.
-The price is of some importance of course, and how the camera is to be mounted and how easily best bitcoin trading app philippines an accurately it is to adjust its orientation also needs to be taken into account.
+The price is of some importance of course, and how the camera is to be mounted and how easily scan documents an accurately it is to adjust its orientation also needs to be taken into account.

 Use the table below to find the best lightweight tripod that works for you.